hewman82/Book-Search/README.md

   ## Contributing

-  If you have any suggestions on how to improve the application, you can open an issue on the github page with the tag 'suggestion' or fork the project, create a feature branch, commit your changes, push to your branch, and open a pull request.
+  If you have any suggestions on how to improve the application, you can open an issue on the github page with the tag 'suggestion' or fork the project, create a feature branch, commit

-  ## Tests
+  your changes, push to your branch, and open a pull request.

   ## License
   MIT License